Connection and Authorization

-TrueConf Server includes the TrueConf Bridge service.
+The TrueConf Server package includes the TrueConf Bridge service.
 This service contains an HTTP and WebSocket server used to implement API functionality for chat operations.
 The TrueConf Bridge service uses TCP port 4309.

-To send API requests (commands), you must first connect to the WebSocket server and authorize the connection using an access token and the auth request.
+To send API requests (commands), you must first connect to the WebSocket server and authenticate the connection using an identity token and an auth request.

-If you start sending messages over a WebSocket without executing the auth command, any message will receive an error with code 200.
+If you start sending messages over a WebSocket without executing the auth command, any message will receive a response with error code 200.

 Only user accounts from the current TrueConf server are supported.
 Authorization through accounts from federated servers or guest accounts is not supported.
 Accounts are supported in both Registry and LDAP modes.

-Identification token is required for authorizing a WebSocket connection.
-The token is obtained via an HTTP request to the /bridge/api/client/v1/oauth/token endpoint following the OAuth 2.0 (opens new window) standard.
-Note that the TrueConf Bridge service does not accept HTTPS requests.
-For information on how to obtain a token using an encrypted connection (HTTPS), see below.
+Identification Token is required for authorizing a WebSocket connection.
+The token is obtained via an HTTP request to the address /bridge/api/client/v1/oauth/token following the OAuth 2.0 standard.
+However, the TrueConf Bridge service does not accept HTTPS requests.
+To learn how to obtain a token using an encrypted connection (HTTPS), read below.

 To obtain an identification token, execute a POST request: